 Pipeline Company shall be liable for all taxes and duties (other than franchise and income taxes owed by Enron) arising out of this Agreement or any Transactions executed by Pipeline Company through EnronOnline, including, without limitation, taxes and duties levied by non-U.S. jurisdictions.

-TERM.
+TERM AND TERMINATION

-This Agreement will commence as of the date hereof and will continue thereafter unless and until terminated by (a) Enron, immediately upon written notice to Pipeline Company, or [(b) by Pipeline Company, upon 30 days’ written notice to Enron], provided that this Agreement shall remain in effect with respect to any Transactions effected prior to such termination.
+This Agreement will commence as of the date hereof and shall remain in effect until the third anniversary of the Launch Date unless and until terminated by (a) Enron, immediately upon written notice to Pipeline Company, or (b) by Pipeline Company, upon 30 days’ written notice to Enron, provided that this Agreement shall remain in effect with respect to any Transactions effected prior to such termination.
 Each party's continuing obligations under this Agreement and the Terms, including, without limitation, those relating to "Indemnification" and "Confidentiality", will survive the termination of this Agreement.
-In the event of a termination of this Agreement by Enron, Enron will refund to Pipeline Company a pro rata portion of the Basic Maintenance Fee and [OTHER FEES THAT SHOULD BE SUBJECT TO PRO RATA REFUND?
-IF ENRON TERMINATES SHORTLY AFTER INCEPTION, SHOULD PART OF INITIAL SETUP FEE BE REFUNDED?], provided that, Pipeline Company shall not be entitled to any such refunds in the event of a termination of this Agreement by Enron due to a material breach by Pipeline Company of any of its agreements, representations, warranties or covenants hereunder.
+In the event of a termination of this Agreement the termination payments (if any) applicable to the termination of this Agreement whether as to a default [need to define] or otherwise are set forth in Schedule C hereto, provided that, Pipeline Company shall not be entitled to any such refunds in the event of a termination of this Agreement by Enron due to a material breach by Pipeline Company of any of its agreements, representations, warranties or covenants hereunder.

+[DEFAULT AND REMEDY]

+Default shall mean any of the following actions:

+The failure by the Pipeline Company to make, when due, any payment required under this Agreement if such failure is not remedied within ten (10) Business Days after written notice of such failure is given to the Pipeline Company by Enron

+The event that Enron terminates Counterparty’s access to EnronOnline for any period lasting more than ten (10) business days; or

+Any representation or warranty made by the Enron or Pipeline Company in this Agreement shall prove to have been false or misleading in any material respect when made;

+REMEDY.
+[NEED TO DEFINE]

 PIPELINE COMPANY’S REPRESENTATIONS, WARRANTIES AND COVENANTS.